 The CSUSM Noyce Teacher Scholars Program Description

-The CSUSM Noyce Teacher Scholars program has four main objectives.
+The overarching goal of the CSUSM Noyce Teacher Scholars program is to recruit 40

-More information on the Robert Noyce Teacher Scholarship Program is availabe
+More information on the Robert Noyce Teacher Scholarship Program is available on the

 national Robert Noyce Scholarship Program website or the National Science Foundation website.